-Now the behaviour is what I was looking for, the only thing we need to do is flip the text -180°, right?
+Now the behavior is what I was looking for, the only thing we need to do is flip the text -180°, right?

-- In case the icon ends up upside down, you can rotate it -180°, same as the text..
+- In case the icon ends up upside down, you can rotate it -180°, the same as the text...

 - The width/height of the button can be adjusted easily.

 If you’re working with Zeplin, you might encounter issues with guides.
-Zeplin doesn’t work well with rotated elements.
+Zeplin doesn’t work well with rotating elements.
 Check the example file, and export it to Zeplin.
-Personally for my team it’s not a big issue.
+Personally, for my team it’s not a big issue.
 You can still see the measurements.

 I don’t know how the new updates of Sketch will affect this hack.

 I’m not claiming this is the right way to do it.
-And if there is a better way, please share!
-I would love this feature to be implemented correctly in Sketch in the future but for now this has served me really well!
+And if there is a better way, please share it!
+I would love this feature to be implemented correctly in Sketch in the future but for now, this has served me really well!